ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 If access is required for the entire bucket, when fine grained access control is not required, follow the information on [assinging access to an individual bucket](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions&interface=ui).
 {: tip}

 Each object stored in a COS bucket has a unique key, and these keys often follow a hierarchical structure similar to a file system.
-For example, an individual object with the key "folder1/subfolder1/file.txt" can simulate a folder or directory hierarchy, where the directory  “folder1” contains a sub-directory named “subfolder1” containing a file “file.txt”.
+For example, an individual object with the key **folder1/subfolder1/file.txt** can simulate a folder or directory hierarchy, where the directory  **folder1** contains a sub-directory named **subfolder1** containing a file **file.txt**.
 Access can be assigned at any folder level.

-For example, an access policy can be created for all objects and subfolders in the folder named “folder1”, or access can be assigned for just objects in the subdirectory named “subfolder1”.
+**Example**: An access policy can be created for all objects and subfolders in the folder named **folder1**, or access can be assigned for just objects in the subdirectory named **subfolder1**.

 A policy administrator can assign access to individual objects and folders by configuring conditions when creating IAM access policies.
 The next section describes how to construct these types of policies

-## Constructing a Fine-Grained Access Policy
+## Constructing a Fine-Grained Access Control Policy
 {: #fgac-construct-policy}

 The first step to granting access to individual objects within a bucket is to construct an IAM policy.
 You can find more information on constructing an IAM access policy for Cloud Object Storage in the COS tutorial [Limiting access to a single Object Storage bucket](/docs/cloud-object-storage?topic=cloud-object-storage-limit-access&interface=ui#single-bucket-create-policy).
 For more general information on building IAM policies, please go to [How IBM Cloud IAM works](/docs/account?topic=account-iamoverview).
 Let’s define some of the key concepts for an access policy.